RazgulTraka/docker-formalms/README.md

 As with `docker run` got to the web page `http://localhost/formalms/install` or `http://host-ip/formalms/install` to complete the installation.

 With this compose file you can just set `db` as the database host during installation and `formalms` as database name, user and password.
-The database is not exposed outside of the stack, but you should change the database parameters to be on the safer side.
+The database is not exposed outside of the stack, but you can always change the database parameters to be on the safer side.

 ## Built With